blind76/note-app/README.md

 # Notes app

 Simple note-taking web app using React.
-List of notes with create note functionality and note details with edit and delete functionality.
+List of notes with create note functionality and note details with edit and delete functionalities.

 ---